HJTSO/blockchain_notary_service/README.md

 **Parameters**

 ```
-height - The height of block
+address - The bitcoin address that you used
 ```

 **Example**